Playing With: Five-Token Band

 - Defied: Characters refuse to be friends with anybody not of their own race.

-- Discussed: "We all come from different backgrounds but that's no reason why we shouldn't work together."
+- Discussed: "We all come from different backgrounds, but that's no reason for us not to work together."

-- Conversed: "I understand that the writers want to be diverse but no one has any characteristics beyond their ethnicity."
+- Conversed: "I understand that the writers want to be diverse, but none of the heroes has any characteristics beyond their ethnicity."

 - Implied: Their different skin tones are clearly visible, but this is never mentioned.

-- Deconstructed': The group is so focused on diversity that they accept members with no real qualifications other than being diverse.
-This negatively impacts their performance.
+- Deconstructed: The group is so focused on diversity that they accept members with no real qualifications other than being diverse.
+This harms their performance.

 - Reconstructed: The characters' diversity creates different skills in them too, and those skills each help the group in their own way.